South Carolina Forestry Commission

 WHAT IS PROJECT LEARNING TREE?

-Project Learning Tree (PLT) is an award-winning international environmental education program of the American Forest Foundation.
+Project Learning Tree (PLT) is an award-winning international environmental education program of the Sustainable Forestry Initiative.
 It is designed for teachers and informal educators who work with students from early childhood through high school.
 In South Carolina, Project Learning Tree is jointly sponsored by the SC Forestry Commission, SC Forestry Association, and the SC Department of Education.

 PLT uses the forest as a window into the natural world, helping young people gain an awareness and knowledge of the environment and their place within it.